1. Create a VM

 # or

-The package ships the env file and systemd unit.
-Rotate the default admin
+The package ships the env file and systemd unit, and the service is enabled

 sudo apt-get install -y pwgen